 Pull-out faucets are usually shorter than pull-out models, and they’re ideal if your kitchen cabinets sit above your sink.
 Another advantage of this type of faucet is that the nozzle is larger, so the water spray surface is larger.
 Pull-down faucets are usually taller, making them easier to clean and rinse due to the greater clearance under the spout.

 The sprayer can be mounted separately on the side of the spout or integrated into the spout.
 This is called a pull-out sprinkler design or a pull-down sprinkler design.
 An integrated sprayer provides convenience and functionality.
-Pull-out and pull-down kitchen faucets offer all the functions of a sprayer in a more simplified form and are easier to install, maintain and use.
+Pull-out and pull-down kitchen faucets offer all the functions of a sprayer in a more simplified form and are easier to install, maintain, and use.

 3. What is the Difference Between Spout Height and Faucet Height?